Visceral-Project/EvaluateSegmentation/README.md

 Distance
 10. Hausdorff Distance (optionally in voxel or millimeter)
 11. Average Hausdorff Distance  (optionally in voxel or millimeter)
-12. Balanced Average Hausdorff Distance  (a novel metric, publication is submitted, optionally in voxel or millimeter)
+12. Balanced Average Hausdorff Distance  (a novel metric, published in 2021, see reference above)
 13. Mahanabolis Distance
 14. Variation of Information
 15. Global Consistency Error